 - Fears disease, seeks to make it go away at any cost.

-Even seemingly "progressive" approaches to natural health and wellness also often do not dig deep enough: functional medicine, Traditional Chinese Medicine, integrative health, chiropractic medicine, and alternative approaches in general.
+Even seemingly "progressive" approaches to natural health and wellness often do not dig deep enough: functional medicine, Traditional Chinese Medicine, integrative health, chiropractic medicine, and alternative approaches in general.

-Many of my clients who have previously worked with a slew of functional practitioners (doctors and coaches) say my approach to functional health and nutrition is revolutionary and more incisive.
+Many of my clients who have previously worked with a slew of alternative and functional practitioners (doctors and coaches) say my approach to natural healthcare, and functional health and nutrition is revolutionary and more incisive.

 "I got more beneficial, concrete information from Erika than any of the doctors I've worked with.